 A Class C felony carries the lightest consequences of all crimes, but they are still very severe.
 There’s a minimum jail sentence of one year and a day, to a maximum of ten years.
 Just like a Class A and Class B felony, if the use of a firearm is involved in the crime, the minimum sentence immediately escalates to ten years in jail.
-Fines can go up to $15,000.00 for a Class C felony will not exceed $5,000.
+Fines can go up to $15,000.00 for a Class C felony.

 Class D Felony

 Class D felonies are punishable by a prison sentence of not more than five (5) years, or less than one (1) year and one (1) day.
 Fines can be up to $7,500.00.